 The term STEM, STEAM, or in the case of this curriculum, STREAM is becoming increasingly popular in education.
 Just learning facts won’t set up children for future school success.
 We go beyond by intentionally supporting these STREAM skills with a focus on the process of exploration, investigation, problem-solving, reasoning, and discovery.
 Children are born with a natural disposition to try and make sense of their experiences and world.
-Our role as adults is to support and encourage this curiosity and connect these experiences to their home lives, cultural backgrounds, and interests.
+Our role as adults is to encourage this curiosity and connect these experiences to their home lives, cultural backgrounds, and interests.

 Science is all about nurturing young children’s natural sense of curiosity.
 Children use their senses to explore and make sense of their word and deepen their inquiry skills.
 They observe, ask questions and investigate to find the answers.
 We support science skills through experiments and authentic experiences (live worms, caterpillars, fish, water, ice and nature, shadows) and by making the most of everyday moments created from their natural interest and excitement about their world (e.g., how things feel, smell, taste).

 Technology for young children doesn’t mean computers and iPads.
 Technology means ANY tool that is used to make things easier or to solve a problem, such as magnifying glasses, gardening tools, play-dough or cooking utensils.
 We help children to explore, test, and discover the right tool for the job.

 Reading for toddlers and preschoolers doesn’t actually mean formal reading.
 We are building the foundation that are essential for later reading.
 Children explore letters, sounds, phonological awareness and rhymes, print, and early writing.
 But most importantly, we nurture a love of books and stories and the knowledge that print has meaning.

 Engineering means planning, designing, and building.
 It’s trying to understand and figure out why and how things work.
 Children actively explore how the world works through simple machines (levers, pulleys, ramps) forces, friction, and properties of water all in the context of fun and creative problem solving.